senocular/senocular.github.com/articles/js_strict_mode.md

-# Changes in Strict Mode
+# Quick Reference for Changes in Strict Mode

-A quick reference to the changes made in JavaScript's strict mode.
+The following is a quick reference containing a list of changes made in JavaScript's strict mode.
 For more information on how and when strict mode is enabled, refer to [MDN's page on strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).
-That page includes most, but not all of what's listed below.
+That page also includes much (but not all) that's listed below in greater detail.

 Reserved words